fwill22/bank-tech-test-ruby/README.md

 As a bank manager
-So I can ensure the efficient operation of my business I want to be able to notify customers if they are depositing or withdrawing amounts less than £0.
+So I can ensure the efficient operation of my business I want to be able to notify customers if they are depositing or withdrawing amounts ≤ £0.
 ```

 ### Acceptance Criteria